Getting Started¶

 cfg.register_symbol('sqrt', math.sqrt)

-with the safe backend, a limited np
+When using allow_numpy=True with the safe backend, a limited np namespace is available.

 Write a combined config (with provenance)¶

-Write the merged configuration back to disk while preserving original comments and including # source:
+Write the merged configuration back to disk while preserving original comments and including # source: for each option:

 with open('combined.cfg', 'w') as f: